Investigation and Rescue

 Upon rescuing animal victims, the MHS team thoroughly investigates the environment, circumstances and people involved in these criminal acts.

 Legal procedure and protocols inclusive of requesting warrants, reviewing and handling evidence, and interviewing witnesses are necessary steps required to ensure that those who harm animals are brought to justice.

-MHS rescue drivers are critical to saving animal lives in Detroit, Hamtramck, and Highland Park.
+MHS rescue agents are critical to saving animal lives in Detroit, Hamtramck, and Highland Park.
 These specially trained responders assist more than 3,000 injured, stray, and wild animals each year, including many who are drowning, trapped, or hit by cars.
-MHS rescue staff often work alongside MHS cruelty investigators on cases requiring additional skilled animal handling, such as dog-fighting raids and animal collector/hoarder houses.
-And they are specially trained to handle these situations; in some cases, what begins as an emergency rescue turns into a cruelty investigation.
+MHS rescue staff often work alongside MHS cruelty investigators on cases requiring additional skilled animal handling, such as dog-fighting raids and animal collector/hoarder houses, all of which require special training.
+In some cases, what begins as an emergency rescue turns into a cruelty investigation.

 Injured, Stray, or Owned Pets in Need of Help

 To report an injured, stray, or owned pet in need of help in the cities of Detroit, Hamtramck, and Highland Park, call the MHS Emergency Animal Rescue Hotline: 313-872-3401

 8:30a – 2:30p, Monday through Friday, 8:30a – 2p Saturdays.

 In other cities, please contact the local animal control/police department.